wallyqs/docs/gnatsd/content.md

 Now, the following should work:  make a subscription to Node A then publish to Node C.
 You should be able to to receive the message without any issues.

-# User Feedback

-## Documentation

-Documentation for the gnatsd server and supported clients is available via nats.io: http://nats.io/docs/

-## Issues

-Please visit our NATS Google Group to discuss ongoing NATS development and issues: https://groups.google.com/forum/#!forum/natsio

-You can also improve documentation, report/fix bugs or add new features here: http://nats.io/community/

-## Contributions

-We have a rapidly growing community, and are always thrilled to receive pull request, and will do that as quickly as we are able!